StollerSystem/Vektor_Kommander/README.md

 }
 ```
 These are the **game state variables**.
-They will hold the information, objects, and classes that will persist through the game without being reinitialized by the draw (which runs functions 60 times per second):
+They will hold the information, objects, and classes that will persist through the game without being reinitialized by the draw (which calls functions 60 times per second):
 ```
 var ctx: any;
 var windowWidth: any;